 - How is the company making itself stand out?
 Can we beat that or highlight a more valuable proposition?

 - Are they getting press from publications we’re not?
 Can we start building relationships with journalists there for our next campaign?

 4. Explore new markets

 As a growing business, Leetchi is always exploring new markets.
-Before they expand to a new country, they first use Mention to track industry conversations and see if there’s a real demand and market fit.
+Before they expand to a new country, they use Mention to track industry conversations and see if there is a real demand.